TianyuCodings/EdiVal/README.md

 - `example_evaluate_results/` – Reference outputs to verify your setup.

 Launch Jupyter or VS Code within the `edival` environment to explore the results interactively.

 ---

+## Bring Your Own Images

+Want to evaluate your own dataset?
+Follow the same three-stage pipeline used for EdiVal's release.

+1. **Prepare Inputs**
+   - Collect/source your raw images (ideally resized to 512×512 for parity with the benchmark).
+   - Place the ZIP (or directory) alongside the existing `input_images_resize_512.zip` or point the scripts to your custom location via CLI flags.

+2. **Generate Instructions**
+   - Run `generate_instructions/oai_all_objects.py` to extract object metadata for every image.
+   - Filter the results with `generate_instructions/grounding_filter.py` to keep grounded objects.
+   - Export multi-turn instructions using `generate_instructions/oai_instruction_generator.py`, targeting a new CSV (e.g. `my_dataset_instructions.csv`).

+3. **Run Editors**
+   - Use `generate.py` (or your own editor runner) to create multipass/singlepass generations from the new instruction CSV.
+   - Custom editors can be plugged in via `--editor-class` if you want to benchmark alternative diffusion or autoregressive systems.

+4. **Evaluate**
+   - Invoke `eval.py --generation_folder <path>` (and optionally `eval_bash.sh` for batch jobs) to produce instruction-following, consistency, and quality metrics.
+   - If desired, run `update_hps_scores.py` to backfill HPSv3 scores.
+   - Feed the outputs into `analysis.ipynb` to generate the same tables/figures used in the paper.

+That's it—by mirroring the release pipeline you can obtain apples-to-apples results for any custom image collection.

+---

+---